cafkafk/rime/README.md

 If you wanna become a rime hacker (and why wouldn't you), I'd like to make you familiar with two very important documents.
 Firstly, you're expected to follow our [code of conduct](https://github.com/cafkafk/rime/blob/main/CODE_OF_CONDUCT.md).
 After that, you can have a look at our [CONTRIBUTING.md](https://github.com/cafkafk/rime/blob/main/CONTRIBUTING.md) for more info about actual hacking.
-Also, while silly branch names are preffered, you're free to name them something professional, we won't judge.
+Also, while silly branch names are preferred, you're free to name them something professional, we won't judge.